Once

 their little skirts.
 I was an unholy terror, but because the school

-was where my mother taught, I don't remember being punished or even
+was where Mattie taught, I don't remember being punished or even

 chastised.